-But another cruise operator – International Expeditions have launched cruises to Cuba already.
+Another cruise operator – International Expeditions have launched cruises to Cuba already.
 The ship has a place for 48 passengers and offers three days in port at Havana, followed by stops in Trinidad and the Cuban ports or Cienfuegos, Cayo Largo, Maria La Gorda.
 But let me warn you – it doesn’t come cheap.

 Don’t forget about travel insurance

-Don’t forget to arrange a health insure before heading to Cuba.
+Don’t forget to arrange a health insurance before heading to Cuba.
 Visitors are often stopped at the border and checked if they have a valid insurance.
 In case you don’t have one, you might be forced to buy a Cuban one.
 But not all insurances cover Cuba.
 It’s not clear whether World Nomads Travel Insurance covers Cuba, so you might want to contact them to double check.

 Suggested books for Cuba: